adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-14-how-to-keep-using-r-after-your-data-analysis-is-finished.md

 ##       R-devel (September 2011)
 {% endhighlight %}

 * **Games**.
-Maybe R is not as good as your game console, but is also possible to play a few games in your favorite language (I mean R, not spanish!).
+Maybe R is not as good as your game console, but is also possible to play a few games in your favorite language (I mean R, not Spanish!).
 You can play <a href="http://cran.r-project.org/web/packages/sudoku/index.html" target="_blank">sudoku</a>, <a href="http://cran.r-project.org/web/packages/fun/index.html" target="_blank">mine sweeper</a>, or <a href="http://cran.r-project.org/web/packages/fun/index.html" target="_blank">gomoku</a> (Gomoku?
 I've never played that...).
-These two last games are from the library `fun`, where you can also find other utilities such as a random password generation, an alzheimer test, or a command to shutdown the computer from R.
+These two last games are from the library `fun`, where you can also find other utilities such as a random password generation, an Alzheimer's test, or a command to shutdown the computer from R.

 {% highlight r %}